common-badger/wanderlust/doc/_START_HERE.md

 ### The seed ###

 We used the yeoman generator [generator-angular-fullstack] which creates a MEAN stack application: MongoDB, Express, AngularJS, and Node.
 Try running "yo angular-fullstack" in a clean directory to build a reference of the stub file structure for comparison.
-Every file we touch will have a standard comment header indicating it's been modified from the seed.
+Every file we make significant changes to will have a standard comment header indicating it's been modified from the seed.

-XTRA CREDIT: Joel Cox (Hack Reactor HIR alum of HR15) made an alternate to angular-fullstack generator.
+EXTRA CREDIT: Joel Cox (Hack Reactor HIR alum of HR15) made an alternate to angular-fullstack generator.
 He can explain why his is better.
 Ask him. [generator-soa](https://www.npmjs.org/package/generator-soa).
-It creates the same back end code, but organizes the front end along a better architecture.
-Just leave it as-is unless you're feeling ambitious.
+It creates the same back end architecture, but organizes the front end along better practices.
+Just leave the structure as-is unless you're feeling ambitious.

 ### The task manager ###